 A County Court Judgement (CCJ) is awarded by a court in England, Wales and Northern Ireland when someone has taken court action against you and they prove their case.
 For example a CCJ can be awarded if the court determines that you owe money to a lender.

 If you have an outstanding payment for a loan, credit card or bill and have not settled it, the lender can choose to take you to court.
 The court can then issue a County Court Judgement if they believe that you owe money to the loan provider.

 How Can My Financial Broker Help If I Have A CCJ?

-My Financial Broker accepts thousands of loan applications every day and this includes people with adverse credit histories and CCJs.
+My Financial Broker helps people find loans every day and this includes people with adverse credit histories and CCJs.
 We have over 25 years of combined experience working in the loans and financial industry, and have developed a strong relationship with some of the most reputable lenders who can assist with all kinds of credit histories.

 To apply, you’ll simply need to let us know a few personal details, your employment information, your income and expenditure, as well as the bank details you wish the funds to be paid into.
 The application should only take a few minutes to complete, and you’ll get an instant decision on screen.Apply Now